DaveBenham/VenomModules/README.md

 ## OCTAVER
 ![Octaver module image](doc/Octaver.png)
 An old school octave effect in the style of the Pearl OC-7 and Boss OC-2 analog effect pedals.
 Feed in a monophonic signal with a regular periodic waveform and it can generate a mix consisting of the original input plus 1 octave up, 1 octave down, and 2 octaves down.
 Just like the old pedals, an input mix of multiple pitches will lead to problems with tracking.

+### Polyphony
-But unlike the old pedals, this module can work with chords using VCV style polyphony as long as there is only one pitch per polyphonic channel.
+Unlike the old hardware pedals, this module can work with chords using VCV style polyphony as long as there is only one pitch per polyphonic channel.

+The number of output channels is strictly controled by the main IN input.

+Monophonic CV inputs are replicated to match the IN channel count.

+Polyphonic CV inputs with fewer channels use 0V for the missing channels.
+Any extra channels are ignored.

+### MODE (Sub-octave mode) button
+Controls the method used to generate sub-octaves.
+Each method has its own distinctive sound.
+- **Inversion (Pearl)** ***(yellow, default)*** - the method used by the Pearl OC-7
+- **Square (Boss)** ***(blue)*** - the method used by the Boss OC-2

+### OVER (Oversample) button
+Controls the amount of oversampling for controlling digital aliasing.
+- **x2** ***(yellow, default)***
+- **x4** ***(green)***
+- **x8** ***(blue)***

+The default x2 oversampling is adequate for almost all applications.
+If working with very high frequencies then x4 or x8 might be appropriate.

+### Mix controls
+Each mix component has a large knob plus a CV input with small attenuverter knob.
+The large knob sets the base amount ranging from 0% to 100%.
+The CV is scaled at 10% per volt, and is inverted and/or attenuated by the small attenuverter knob.
+The scaled CV is added to the base knob to establish the final effective amount.

+#### +1 (Octave +1 mix) knob and CV input
+Controls the amount of one octave up in the final mix.

-The upper octave is produced by fully rectifying the input, which works well with sine and triangle waveforms.
+The upper octave is produced by fully rectifying the input and then amplifying the result by a factor of two.
+The result is then converted back to a bipolar signal.
+This works well with sine and triangle waveforms.
 For saw waveforms it produces a triangle output in the same octave, and square waveforms hardly produce any output at all.

+#### 0 (Dry mix) knob and CV input
+Controls the amount of the original input in the final mix.

+#### -1 (Octave -1 mix) knob and CV input
+Controls the amount of one octave down in the final mix.

+The method for producing the -1 octave depends on the current mode.
+- **Inversion** - A comparator determines the zero crossing points to establish unit wave cycles.
+Alternating cycles are inverted to create the sub-octave.
+- **Square** - A comparator converts the input into a pulse wave, and a flip flop subdivides the frequency by a factor of two.
+Slew is applied to round out the sound a bit, filtering out some of the higher harmonics of a square wave.

+#### -2 (Octave -2 mix) knob and CV input
+Controls the amount of two octaves down in the final mix.

+The method for producing the -2 octave depends on the current mode.
+- **Inversion** - Alternating cycles of the -1 octave are inverted and the result is summed with the original -1 octave.
+- **Square** - The -1 octave passes through a second flip flop and slew is applied.

+### DRIVE knob and CV input

+### IN input
+The input is AC coupled to make sure the input is bipolar.
+This is a requirement of the algorithms used to produce the octaves.

+### OUT output
+The final output is limited to +/-6 V via a saturating tanh function.

 ### Standard Venom Context Menus